Last updated on July 11, 2022

 It used to be very different.
-Before the Second World War, Berlin was a city meant to arrive in, and not so much one to traverse on your way to a different place.
-Around the centre of the city, a number of large terminal stations was constructed in the course of the 19th and early 20th century, each named after and leading to a different destination.
+Before the Second World War, Berlin was a city meant to arrive in, and not so much one to traverse on your way to a different place.1 Around the centre of the city, a number of large terminal stations was constructed in the course of the 19th century, each named after and leading to a different destination.
 The Anhalter Bahnhof carried passengers to and from Anhalt, the Potsdamer Bahnhof to and from Potsdam… you get the idea.

 Gare to Gare